The Magical Properties and Uses of Vanilla and Cinnamon

 Vanilla oil is useful for love or money workings.
 A mixture of the two is often used to dress a green candle to attract prosperity and abundance.

 If you have access to whole sticks or beans, you can also use both of these spices in their natural form.
-Placing a stick of C. verum or cassia in a spell bag, sachet, or mojo bag helps add power to spells for success, healing, or money.
+Placing a stick of cinnamon or cassia in a spell bag, sachet, or mojo bag helps add power to spells for success, healing, or money.

 Carrying a vanilla bean can improve your energy and provide mental clarity.
 It can also be added to a mojo bag to improve your love life.